The following text is an abridged and edited transcript of the above video.

 Air permits achieve these goals in the following ways:

 - NSR ensures that construction uses technologies that make emissions as clean as possible by requiring the use of Best Available Control Technology (BACT).
-AQMD Regulation XIII deals with NSR and quantifying the emission increase, and showing that it’s offset somewhere else is a requirement, as is ensuring that the equipment needs or meets the requirements for BACT.
+SCAQMD Regulation XIII deals with NSR and quantifying the emission increase, and showing that it’s offset somewhere else is a requirement, as is ensuring that the equipment needs or meets the requirements for BACT.
 All of those requirements need to be satisfied when doing a rule analysis for Regulation XIII.

 Rules 201, 219 & 222 [06:11]